 Mexican Units: Both sides fielded units from the local populace in the war.
-These are as follows:
+These are as

-Imperial: Cazadores, Conservative, Contra units.
+Imperial: Cazadores, Conservative, Contra

 Republican: National Guard, Militia, Guerrilla units.

 Movement Factor (MF): The right-most number printed on the lower half of a combat unit.
 An R notation indicates the unit is capable of Raid movement and combat (see Section 5.4 and Case 7.2.1).
-MFs represent the speed a unit can move through areas printed on the map.
-It costs 1 MF to enter any province regardless of terrain.
+The movement factor represents the speed a unit can move through areas printed on the map.